medavidallsop/pb4wp/README.md

 # Installation

->TL;DR: Rename the folder, and the files and their contents to your plugin/vendor name, then run `composer install` then `pnpm install` from the folder.

 1. Rename the `plugin-name` folder and the inner `plugin-name.php` file in the folder.

-2. Do a **CASE SENSITIVE** find and replace of these terms, e.g., if the plugin is `Example Name` by `Example Vendor` then:
+2. Do a find and replace of these terms, e.g., if the plugin is `Example Name` by `Example Vendor` then:

+> ⚠️ **IMPORTANT: All these values are case-sensitive.
+Do not modify `Plugin Name:` in your plugin header.**

 | Original Term  | Replace With     |
 |----------------|------------------|